allenai/dolma3/datasets/dolmino2/pools/2T/reddit_to_flashcards/README.md

 The prompt templates for this set differ only in that the prefix "Question: " is included in the few-shot examples to encourage generation of items that use this prefix.

 #### Question structure sampling distribution

+The low_relevance set also uses a slightly revised sampling distribution to increase the proportion of open-ended questions.

 ```
 distribution = [